 Because right now I feel such immense sadness and despair and concern and anger and betrayal on so many levels.
 And I know I’m not alone.

-Because something has to give—the world, and this giant and powerful country in the U.S. in particular, is a ticking time bomb of injustice, violence, finger-pointing, polarization, and rage.
+Because something has to give—the world, and this giant and powerful country called the United States in particular, is a ticking time bomb of injustice, violence, finger-pointing, polarization, and rage.

 Because racism and all kinds of -isms, for that matter, are becoming openly popular, yet incredibly sneaky at the same time.
 As in, we can’t say, “I’m not a racist, but…” and not be a racist.

 Because responding to anyone’s deeply human longing (and right) to matter as much as, not more than, others with “all lives matter” is right up there with asking why white people don’t have a white history month.
 This is about humanity—it’s not a fucking competition.

 Because our kids and their kids and all of us deserve a better world than the one we’re collectively creating right now.

 Because every shitty thing is happening all at once right in front of our eyes.